lcs27/heat-exchanger-project/readme.md

 # MATLAB code for pseudo-periodicty case
+Écrit par Chensheng LUO.
-In this resporitory we have the code used for pseudo-periodicty case All code should be run under the condition of COMSOL with MATLAB The .mph is declined in git.
+In this resporitory we have the code used for pseudo-periodicty case.
+All code should be run under the condition of COMSOL with MATLAB.
+The .mph is declined in git.
 This folder is just a template, to be adpated with each model.

 ## Guide pour réaliser le calcul de pseudo périodicité pour le projet safran
-Écrit par Chensheng LUO

 Guide pour lancer un calcul :
 1. Ouvrir comsol multifiphysics with MATLAB
 2. Ouvrir Definition.m, changer le nom root au dossier dans lequel existe ce fichier.